 “Take Control of the Mac Command Line with Terminal,” by Joe Kissell: Get comfortable with telling your Mac what to do by issuing Unix commands in Terminal.

 Don’t miss our application-specific titles as well, including Michael Cohen’s “Take Control of iBooks Author,” “Take Control of PDFpen 5,” and “Take Control of TextExpander,” which we recently updated to cover Smile’s new TextExpander 4.
 Then there are Joe’s “Take Control of Getting Started with DEVONthink 2” and “Take Control of CrashPlan Backups,” Glenn’s “Take Control of BBEdit,” and Kirk McElhearn’s “Take Control of Scrivener 2.”
 If you use — or would like to get started with — any of these programs, these ebooks will help you climb the learning curve gracefully.
-This coupon-loaded link shows you all our app-specific ebooks in the catalog.
+This coupon-loaded link shows you all our app-specific ebooks in

 Once on the Take Control catalog page, you can click any title (and then click the cover image that appears) to read more about any ebook.
 To order from the catalog, select as many titles as you want (you can select from more than one category) and then click the Buy Selected Ebooks button to add them all to the cart.